 Did I say you absolutely MUST eat it?
 Well, take it from me — you must.

-- 2 red onions, one sliced and other finely chopped.
+- 2 red onions, one sliced and the other finely chopped.

 - 2 heaping tbsp coriander seeds